swapitsneil/ai-global-payment-cost-optimizer/README.md

 ---

-Built for hackathons.
+Built for hackathon.
 Designed like a real fintech product.

 Author: Swapnil Nicolson Dadel